Parametric transformations between the Heun and Gauss hypergeometric functions: Identities between the Heun and hypergeometric functions

 as in \cite[Theorem 4.2]{MaierPH}.
-We note that a similar composition of quadratic transformations for Painlev\'e VI functions is comparably simpler than the quadratic transformations as well \cite[Lemma 6.1]{VidunasKitaevRS}.
-The local exponents are transformed under the composition as

-The composite degree 4 covering happens to be a Belyi covering.
-It is ramified over the 3 points with the local exponent difference $1/2$; the branching pattern is $2+2=2+2=2+2$.
-Up to the M\"obius transformation $z\to1/z$, the starting Heun equation for the quartic transformation is a general Lam\'e equation.
+The composite degree 4 covering happens to be the Belyi covering $\PH{31}$.
+Up to the M\"obius transformation $z\to1/z$, the starting Heun equation for the quartic transformation is a general Lam\'e equation $\heunde{\fr12,\fr12,\fr12,\,\la}.$